2023-24 Tuition Fees Q & A

 Tuition:

-1. Domestic tuition will increase by 5.5% across all programs with the following exceptions:
+1. Domestic tuition will see an average increase of 2% across all programs as allowed by the Tuition and Fees Regulation

-2. International tuition will increase by 5% for all programs with the following exceptions:
+2. International tuition will increase by 1.5% for all programs.

 Fees:

-Mandatory non-instructional fees have been increased to the following amounts (for the fall and winter terms):
+Mandatory non-instructional fees have increased from last year to the following:

-For those participating in Non-Credit Work Experience or Cooperative Education, fees will increase to $634.67 per course and Professional Development and Coop Education preparation fees will rise to $317.32 per course.
+For those participating in Non-Credit Work Experience or Cooperative Education, fees are $646.72 per course and Professional Development and Coop Education preparation fees are $324.36 per course.

 Visit the Tuition and Fee Schedules page for more information.
-All rates are full-time; part-time rates prorated in accordance with the tuition and fees summary.
+All rates are full-time, and part-time rates are prorated in accordance with the tuition and fees summary.

 Were students consulted before these changes?

-Yes, there are three student members on the University Tuition Fee Consultation Committee who represent the Students’ Association of Mount Royal University.
-They were part of a consultation process that began in Fall 2022.
+Yes, three student members on the University Tuition Fee Consultation Committee represent the Students’ Association of Mount Royal University.
+They were part of a consultation process that began in Fall 2023.
 Students are also represented on the Board of Governors.
-We continue to work with and consult students as decisions to tuition and fees are made.
+We continue to work with and consult students as decisions on tuition and fees are made.

 Will tuition be increased in future years as allowed by the provincial government?